blacklotus08/book-app/webapp/libs/feature/shell/README.md

-# book-api
+# shell

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test book-api` to execute the unit tests.
+Run `nx test shell` to execute the unit tests.